rcg4u/nerd-delay/README.md

   - Advanced script management with conditional loading.

 - **.htaccess Rule Management**
+  - Dedicated section for `.htaccess` optimizations with visual warning indicators.
   - Each `.htaccess` setting checks if it is already applied.
   - Displays a message next to the toggle switch if the rule is active, including the line numbers where it is found in the `.htaccess` file.
   - Prevents duplicate entries in the `.htaccess` file.
+  - "Disable All" button to quickly turn off all `.htaccess` modifications.
+  - Safety measures to prevent server configuration issues.

 ## Installation